alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 1
 redis> ZCARD myzset
 (integer) 3
-redis> ZCOUNT myzset 1 3
+redis> ZCOUNT myzset 1 2
 (integer) 2
 ````

 "ZRANGE" gets the elements in a sorted set between certain range.
-"ZRANK, ZREVRANK" determine the rank of an element in the sorted list based on its score either ordered from low to high or the other way around.
-ZRANGEBYSCORE is used to get elements in the sorted set with score between a certain range.
+"ZRANK" determine the rank of an element in the sorted set based on its score ordered from low to high.
+"ZREVRANK" will do the same but ordered from high to low.
+"ZRANGEBYSCORE" is used to get elements in the sorted set with score between a certain range.

 ````
 redis> ZRANGE myzset 2 3